cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 `startFlushUpgradeHandshake` will set the counterparty last packet send and continue blocking the upgrade from continuing until all in-flight packets have been flushed.
 When the channel is in blocked mode, any packet receive above the counterparty last packet send will be rejected.
-It will verify the upgrade parameters and set the channel state to one of the flushing states (`TRYUPGRADE` or `ACKUPGRADE`) passed in by caller, set the `FlushStatus` to `FLUSHING` and block sendpackets.
+It will verify the upgrade parameters and set the channel state to one of the flushing states (`TRYUPGRADE` or `ACKUPGRADE`) passed in by caller, set the `FlushStatus` to `FLUSHING` and block `sendPackets`.
 During this time; `receivePacket`, `acknowledgePacket` and `timeoutPacket` will still be allowed and processed according to the original channel parameters.
+The state machine will set a timer for how long the other side can take before it completes flushing and moves to `FLUSHCOMPLETE`.
 The new proposed upgrade will be stored in the public store for counterparty verification.

 ```typescript
 // startFlushUpgradeSequence will verify that the channel is in a valid precondition for calling the startFlushUpgradeHandshake